 If you’re sending on the weekend, keep mobile device usage in mind

-So sending your survey early to midweek is generally ideal, but that doesn’t mean you can’t send on the weekend—or that there aren’t things you can do to improve a weekend launch.
+So sending your survey early to midweek is generally ideal, but that doesn’t mean you can’t send on the weekend—and there are things you can do to optimize a weekend launch.

 This is where another set of data from our State of Surveys report comes in: device usage by day of the week.